sokolj1/minimal-mistakes/_posts/2018-09-14-MGMT-3125-Introduction-to-Data-Visualization.md

 #### Storyboarding

-Very powerful way of organizing ideas by creating a visual outline for the content of the visualization.
+Method of organizing ideas by creating a visual outline for the content of the visualization.

-* Our minds do not think linearly; our minds scatter our thoughts.
+* Our minds do not think linearly, rather our thoughts are scattered.
 Time and effort must be put forth to organize them properly.
-* A few pieces of paper and pen just fine for this task.
+* Pen and paper work great for this task.
 Alternatively, if you have a Mac or iOS software, I recommend [MindNode](https://mindnode.com)

 ### Assignment 1 - Excel graphs